nyaosorg/nyagos/Doc/09-Build_en.md

 -----

 These sortwares are required.
-Modules on github.com are able to be downloaded with `make.cmd get`.
+They are able to be downloaded with `make.cmd get`.

 * [go 1.10 for windows](http://golang.org)
 * https://github.com/atotto/clipboard